souravsk/Deploy-WebApp-With-Docker/README.md

-# Build a Dockerfile of your Own web application
+# Deploying a Web Application Via Docker

 In this project, I used my Portfolio web application as a webpage and then I create a dockerfile to build the docker images.
 These are the step you need to flow to do so